TBD54566975/did-dht/spec/spec.md

 - The DNS packet ****MUST**** set the _Authoritative Answer_ flag since this is always an _Authoritative_ packet.

 - `TXT` records ****MAY**** exceed 255 characters as per [[spec:RFC1035]].
-Records exceeding 255 characters are represented as multiple strings, which upon DID Document reconstructin, can be concatenated to a single value.
+Records exceeding 255 characters are represented as multiple strings, which upon DID Document reconstruction, can be concatenated to a single value.

 #### Root Record